 Now that you understand the critical elements of most effective invoices, let’s look at the many different programs you can use to create yours.
 These include Google Sheets, Google Docs, Microsoft Excel, Microsoft Word and invoicing software.

-Alternatively, if you become tired of the standard templates and all the customization, you can download invoice templates from an accounting software service like FreshBooks.
-FreshBooks offers a library of beautiful invoices templates for Word, Excel, Google Sheets, Google Docs and Adobe PDF.
+Alternatively, if you become tired of the standard templates and all of the customization, you can download invoice templates from an accounting software service like FreshBooks.
+FreshBooks offers a library of beautiful invoice templates for Word, Excel, Google Sheets, Google Docs and Adobe PDF.

 A Better Alternative to Invoice Templates

 But invoice templates will only get you so far.
 Even with the most incredible template, you’ll waste time creating and sending invoices.
 You’ll have to add line items, sift through cells and save it as a PDF before attaching the invoice to an email and sending it to the client.

 And if there are any errors on those invoices, you’ll invariably have to return to the original document to fix them before once again saving as a PDF and sending to the client.
 (Yes, even a fantastic template is prone to human error.)